Signed in as:

 filler@godaddy.com

 Following months of pregnancy and then childbirth it is essential that exercise is safe and effective during the first few months after giving birth and that you are able to bring your baby with you.
 Having an instructor qualified to understand health issues associated with pregnancy and childbirth will help you to get the most from Pilates at this sensitive stage.
-These post-natal classes enable you to focus on re-training the core muscles back to pre-pregnancy state in a baby friendly environment and offer the opportunity to meet other new mums.
-These classes will help to gently restore your body and set you on the road to full fitness whilst spending time with your baby.
+A one to one post-natal session can enable you to focus on re-training the core muscles back to pre-pregnancy state.

 As well as pelvic floor and deep abdominal recovery, a Pilates programme can be an excellent way to help improve posture and re-educate movement and co-ordination post pregnancy.
-Post-natal exercise concerns range from abdominal separation (diastasis recti), pubic symphis disfunction and joint instability to concerns about what to wear and leaking breasts.
-Specialised post-natal Pilates classes where you can bring your baby allow your needs to be catered for by a qualified specialist ante/post natal instructor in a relaxed and friendly environment.
+Post-natal exercise concerns range from abdominal separation (diastasis recti), pubic symphis disfunction and joint instability.